Musicking Communities Symposium Schedule

 Stefan Fiol is professor of ethnomusicology and affiliated faculty in anthropology and Asian studies at the University of Cincinnati.
 His monograph Recasting Folk in the Himalayas: Indian Music, Media and Social Mobility (University of Illinois Press, 2017) examined the role of music, dance, ritual practice, media and the histories of commercial and folkloric cultural representation in the Uttarakhand Himalayas and North India.
 His co-edited volume Music Making Community (University of Illinois, 2024), explores the unique and tangible ways in which musical practice actively contributes to the making (and sometimes the unmaking) of community.
 Professor Fiol directs two service learning courses for students at the College-Conservatory of Music: Listening to Gentrification, in which student musicians mentor youth while being mentored by community ambassadors in a historically Black neighborhood experiencing multiple crises in public education, housing, health, and livelihood; and Dementia and the Arts, which pairs music and medical students with individuals experiencing neurodegeneration in order to explore the role of music and mindfulness in stimulating memory, cognitive function, and experiences of awe and flow.

-Jamming At the Hall: Black Musicking Community in mid 20th century Toronto
+Jamming At the Hall: Black Musicking Community in Toronto from 1940-1960

 Keisha Bell